-An excellent resource for cities,

-www.iowaleague.org contains legislative information, frequently asked questions, a calendar of events, and information on workshops and League publications.
-Contact information for League staff, links to the Code of Iowa and other useful sites are also available.
+An excellent resource for cities, www.iowaleague.org contains legislative information, frequently asked questions, a calendar of events, and information on workshops and League publications.
+Contact information for League staff, links to the Code of Iowa, an online directory of cities in Iowa and other useful sites are also available.